dhtzs/dhtzs.dev/README.md

 ![CodeQL](/static/images/screenshot-1280x800.jpg)
 dhtzs.dev - powered by Hugo & PaperMod.
-Hosted on Cloudflare Pages.
+Deployed on Cloudflare Workers.

 ## 📖 About
 This repository contains the source code for my personal website.
 It is licensed under the [Creative Commons Attribution ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).